jdiamond/Nustache/README.txt

 nustache.exe:

 - Command-line wrapper around Render.FileToFile.
+- Parameters are templatePath, dataPath, and outputPath.
-- Reads JSON from file for data.
+- Reads JSON or XML from dataPath for data.
+  - If extension is .js or .json, assumes JSON.
 Must wrap with { }.
-- Parameters are templatePath, jsonPath, and outputPath.
+  - If extension is .xml, assumes XML.
+Initial context is the document element.

     nustache.exe foo.template myData.json foo.html